conduktor/public-streaming-api/README.md

 ## 🎮 [Try the Live Stream Viewer](https://conduktor.github.io/public-streaming-api/)

 Test any WebSocket, SSE, or HTTP endpoint instantly in your browser!
-Click on the 🔴 (WebSocket), 🟡 (SSE), or 🔵 (HTTP) links below to connect automatically.

 ## Table of Contents